Aston

 Aston is an area of inner Birmingham, in the metropolitan West Midlands of England, and historically within Warwickshire.
-Located immediately to the north-west of Central Birmingham, Aston constitutes a ward within the metropolitan authority.
+Located immediately to the north-west of Birmingham city centre, Aston constitutes a ward within the metropolitan authority.
 Prior to 1911, it was an independent parish, separate to Birmingham, known as Aston-juxta-Birmingham.
-It is approximately 1.5 miles from Birmingham City Centre.

 History

-Aston was first mentioned in the Domesday Book in 1086 as "Estone", having a mill, a priest and therefore probably a church, woodland and ploughland.
+Aston was first mentioned in the Domesday Book in 1086 as "Estone" (meaning east village or estate), having a mill, a priest and therefore probably a church, woodland and ploughland.
 The Church of Saints Peter and Paul was built in medieval times to replace an earlier church.
 The body of the church was rebuilt by J. A. Chatwin during the period 1879 to 1890; the 15th-century tower and spire, which was partly rebuilt in 1776, being the only survivors of the medieval building.

 The ancient parish of Aston (known as Aston juxta Birmingham) was large.
 It was separated from the parish of Birmingham by AB Row, which currently exists in the Eastside of the city at just 50 yards in length.
-Aston, as Aston Manor, was governed by a Local Board from 1869 and was created as an Urban District Council in 1903 before being absorbed in the expansion of the County Borough of Birmingham in 1911, and a further part, Saltley was added in 1911.
+Aston, as Aston Manor, was governed by a local board from 1869 and was created as an urban district council in 1903 before being absorbed in the expansion of the county borough of Birmingham in 1911, and a further part, Saltley was added in 1911.